worldcoin/signup-sequencer/Readme.md

 Clone [semaphore-mtb](https://github.com/worldcoin/semaphore-mtb) and execute `go build .` (you will need a golang compiler)

 Go build will create a executable named gnark-mbu.
-If you wen't trough the worldcoin id contracts deploy script,
+If you went trough the worldcoin id contracts deploy script,
 you will have a generated keys file that is used by semaphore-mtb.
 ```shell
 ./gnark-mbu start --keys-file path/to/world-id-contracts/mtb/keys